-^{1.} Revolving Fund Reductions - State agencies that provide services to other state agencies are expected to reduce their expenditures and to share the savings by reducing their revolving fund billings to client state agencies.
+- 1. Revolving Fund Reductions State agencies that provide services to other state agencies are expected to reduce their expenditures and to share the savings by reducing their revolving fund billings to client state agencies.
 An ongoing 5 percent reduction in expenditures and revolving fund billings shall be achieved.
 For the State Auditor, state and local government auditing activities are affected by this reduction.
-(Auditing Services Revolving Account, Municipal Revolving Account-Nonappropriated)

-^{4.} Performance Audits - Funding is provided for the State Auditor to conduct performance audits of the Department of Fish and Wildlife and the Division of
+(Auditing Services Revolving Account, Municipal Revolving Account-Nonappropriated) - 4.
+Performance Audits - Funding is provided for the State Auditor to conduct a performance audit of state claims benefits administration.
+(General Fund--State)